Recruitment consultants need great people skills and the drive to chase high on-target earnings (OTE) and performance related bonuses

 You also provide advice to both clients and candidates on salary levels, training requirements and career opportunities.

 As a recruitment consultant, you're the vital link between clients and candidates.
-The role is demanding, diverse and involves:
+The role is demanding and diverse.
+It involves:

 - using sales, business development, marketing techniques and networking to attract business from client companies